Nathalie-Murillo-Barahona/Health_Data_Analysis/README.md

 interpreted as that increasing income level causes likelihood of obesity to decrease.
 Rather, that the power of income to increase obesity drops as income rise.

+### Conclutions and Areas for Further Analysis

+Based on the logistic regression modeling done and comparison of the marginal odds ratio at various income levels we can reject the null hypothesis that the effect of income level remains constant on obesity.
+Some possible explanations of this weakening effect could be that as adult’s income level increase they have more disposable income to spend on healthier food, or personal health and fitness.
+A limitation of the data available is that is all income level beyond 75k per year are lumped together.
+A limitation of this analysis is that the effect of the survey year was not modeled and therefore unknown and maybe a confounding variable in this analysis.
+An area where further analysis could be done is in normalizing income for the cost of living within states and refiting the logistic regression models to see if the effect of income level still weakens.